eemrull/MCTA3371-Mini-Project-Heart-Attack/README.md

 The GUI is implemented using PyQt5, a set of Python bindings for Qt libraries.
 It includes input boxes for users to specify parameters and a Matplotlib canvas to visualize the results.

-### Genetic Algorithm

-The Genetic Algorithm is responsible for evolving a population of potential solutions to the knapsack problem over several generations.
-It includes parameters such as population size, mutation rate, and crossover rate.

-### Neural Network

-The Neural Network is implemented using TensorFlow and Keras.
-It is trained on the provided heart risk dataset to predict the likelihood of an individual experiencing heart problems.
-The network architecture includes multiple layers with configurable activation functions.

 ### Files

     train.py: Script containing the training logic for the Genetic Algorithm and Neural Network.